riceissa/breathing/index.md

 date: 2024-01-26
 ---

+maybe a better title is: overcoming chronic shortness of breath by fixing your breathing

 # Warning/disclaimer and disclosures

 THIS IS A DRAFT.
 THIS IS NOT PERSONALIZED MEDICAL ADVICE.
 USE AT YOUR OWN RISK.
 See the section [Safety] below for more details.
 (At the same time, I _am_ interested in improving this document, so if you think I am recommending something unsafe or I am making some other sort of error, I'd like to know about it.
 Email me at <riceissa@gmail.com>.)